qbead/qbeadWebsite/content/book/basics.md

 <video src="/images/bookpics/brightness_loop.mp4" muted autoplay playsinline loop></video>

 As the code runs on the SpinWheel, brightness will continually get larger.
 But the function `SpinWheel.setLargeLED()` can only take color values between 0 and 255.
+Once your SpinWheel reaches 255, the LEDs will be at their maximum brightness and can't get any brighter.
-Luckily if it receives a larger value, it corrects for this problem.
+Luckily if it receives a larger value, the SpinWheel corrects for this problem and continues to just hold at its maximum brightness.

-In this example, your SpinWheel increases to its maximum brightness and then will just hold there.
 What if instead you wanted this pattern to repeat itself over and over again?
-Check out the [animations and patterns](/animation) adventure next to learn how!
+Check out the adventure on [creating computer generated animations](/animation) to learn how!

 <!--